At our Braintree branch, we have a team of solicitors dealing with all aspects of residential property

 Conveyancing for Selling Property

 When it comes to selling your house or flat, the residential conveyancing process is slightly simpler, though the legal side is just as important.
-Start off by asking our solicitors for a fixed-fee conveyancing quote.
+Start off by asking our property lawyers for a fixed-fee conveyancing quote.

 • your mortgage company sends us your title deeds, as well as a statement of the amount of money you still owe for your property.

-• Your buyer’s solicitor then asks us for any other information they need.
+• Your buyer’s property lawyers then ask us for any other information they need.

 • We then prepare a sale contract with preferred dates to complete – this leads to the Exchange of Contracts.

-• The buyer then pays the deposit money into our client account,
+• The buyer’s solicitor then transfers the deposit money into our client account,

 • then we get a statement from your mortgage company.